Assadissa

 Assadissa (The Sixth), is a Moroccan public television channel dedicated to religious affairs.
 It is a part of the state-owned SNRT Group along with Al Aoula, Arryadia, Athaqafia, Al Maghribia, Aflam TV, Tamazight TV and Laayoune TV.
-The channel was launched on 3 November 2005.
+The channel was launched on 2 November 2005.
+Its founding director was Dr. Abdelmajid Tribak, where he worked until 2009.
 Other than readings from the Quran, there are also programmes of religious services, debates, and documentaries.

-It broadcasts every day from 2:00-23:00.
-On Saturdays, it is 6:00-21:00.
+Since Ramadan 2022, the channel broadcasts 24 hours a day year-round, in order to fulfill its goals to the fullest.